Vagenas7119/aSDMs/README.md

-[The files included herein represent the complete set of outputs and the scripts required the analysis.]
+[The files included herein represent the complete set of outputs and the scripts required for the analysis.]

 ![SIBECOL_Vagenas_final](https://github.com/user-attachments/assets/8e65fb05-0cf6-4e98-8ded-87e96478d692)